 Editorial Guidelines: We are a free online resource for anyone interested in learning more about legal topics and insurance.
 Our goal is to be an objective, third-party resource for everything legal and insurance related.
 We update our site regularly, and all content is reviewed by experts.

-In many cases, not only can the employer refuse to allow you to terminate, they must.
-Federal law limits when an employee may add, subtract, or change coverage or coverage options.
+In many cases, not only can the employer refuse to allow you to terminate and drop your insurance coverage, they must.
+Federal law limits when an employee may add, subtract or change coverage or coverage options.

 Assuming that you have a traditional health insurance plan, the likelihood is very high that it is subject to Section 125 (of the IRS code) rules.
 If your share of the premium comes out of your paycheck pre-tax, or if pre-tax is an option even if you did not elect it, then Section 125 applies.